alexhkurz/coronavirus-in-R/lessons/lesson-01/lesson-01.md

 # Lesson 1: Plotting Coronavirus Data

-  - This lesson is best read by loading [lesson-01.Rmd](lesson-01.Rmd) into Rstudio because the code can be run inside.
+  - This lesson is best read by loading [lesson-01.Rmd](lesson-01.Rmd) into Rstudio because the code can be run inside the Rmd-file.
   - On the other hand, the typesetting is better in [lesson-01.md](lesson-01.md), the latter being automatically produced from lesson-01.Rmd using the Knit feature of Rstudio.